karmada-io/website/docs/userguide/service/working-with-eriecanal.md

 - Service Registration: By creating a [`ServiceExport`](https://github.com/flomesh-io/ErieCanal/blob/7fc7e33315347ec69dc60ff19fdeb1cd1552ef34/apis/serviceexport/v1alpha1/serviceexport_types.go#L125) resource, services are declared as multi-cluster services and registered with the ErieCanal control plane.
 Additionally, ingress rules are created for the service.
 - Service Discovery: The ErieCanal control plane utilizes the service information and information about the cluster where it resides to create a [`ServiceImport`](https://github.com/flomesh-io/ErieCanal/blob/7fc7e33315347ec69dc60ff19fdeb1cd1552ef34/apis/serviceimport/v1alpha1/serviceimport_types.go#L160) resource.
 This resource is then synchronized across all member clusters.

 ErieCanal runs on both the control plane cluster and the member clusters.
-The control plane cluster is registered as the ErieCanal control plane.
+Member clusters need to be registered with the control plane cluster.
 ErieCanal is an independent component and does not need to run on the Karmada control plane.
-The former is responsible for multi-cluster service registration and discovery, while the latter handles multi-cluster resource scheduling.
+ErieCanal nsible for multi-cluster service registration and discovery, while Karmada handles multi-cluster resource scheduling.

 ![](../../resources/userguide/service/eriecanal/karmada-working-with-eriecanal-overview.png)

 Once the services are registered and discovered across clusters, automatic traffic shifting needs to be performed when accessing applications (curl -> httpbin).
 There are two possible approaches:

-- Integration with the service mesh [osm-edge](https://flomesh.io/osm-edge/) to achieve traffic shifting based on policies.
+- Integration with the service mesh [FSM (Flomesh Service Mesh)](https://flomesh.io/fsm/) to achieve traffic shifting based on policies.
 In addition to obtaining service access information from Kubernetes Service, information from the ServiceImport of multi-cluster resources is also used.
 - Using the ErieCanal component ErieCanalNet (to be released soon) to manage cross-cluster traffic using eBPF+sidecar (Node level).

 The following steps outline the complete demonstration process.
 You can also use the provided [flomesh.sh script](../../resources/userguide/service/eriecanal/flomesh.sh) for an automated demonstration.
 Before using the script, **ensure that Docker and kubectl are already installed, and at least 8G RAM**.
 Here are the usage options for the script:

-- `flomesh.sh` - Executes the script without any parameters, which will create four clusters, set up the environment (install Karmada, ErieCanal, osm-edge), and run the example.
+- `flomesh.sh` - Executes the script without any parameters, which will create four clusters, set up the environment (install Karmada, ErieCanal, FSM), and run the example.
 - `flomesh.sh -h` - Displays the explanation of the parameters.
 - `flomesh.sh -i` - Creates clusters and sets up the environment.
 - `flomesh.sh -d` - Runs the example.